fractionalJoe/quack/docs/design/architecture.md

 ## Ponds

 A pond is a tenant.
-The MVP serves one pond, the one row in ponds, whose ID each service reads at start.
+The MVP serves one pond, the one row in ponds.
+Sign-in assigns it to the duck and returns its ID; every later request carries the ID in its path, and the resolve step admits only a duck that exists in that pond.
 Every record carries the pond ID in its key and every query is scoped by it.
-Multiple ponds is a named future enhancement (FC-01): the pond ID would come from the request context, such as a claim or the hostname, instead of the one row.
+Multiple ponds is a named future enhancement (FC-01): the pond ID would come from the request context, such as a claim or the hostname, instead of the path.
 Nothing else is built for it.

 ## Stacks